department-of-veterans-affairs/va.gov-team/products/health-care/checkin/release-plan/check-in-travel-release-plan.md

 #### Planning

-- Desired date range or test duration: [FILL_IN]
+- Desired date range or test duration: May
-- Desired number of users: [FILL_IN]
+- Desired number of users: 1
-- How you'll recruit the right production test users: [FILL_IN]
+- How you'll recruit the right production test users: Use Robert Tow's account
-- How you'll conduct the testing: [FILL_IN]
+- How you'll conduct the testing: Zoom call with Robert Tow
-- How you'll give the test users access to the product in production w/o making it live on VA.gov: [FILL_IN]
+- How you'll give the test users access to the product in production w/o making it live on VA.gov: turn on feature flag for Robert Tow only

 #### Results

-- Number of users: [FILL_IN]
+- Number of users: 1
 - Number of bugs identified / fixed: [FILL_IN]/[FILL_IN]
   - [FILL_IN] : list
   - [FILL_IN] : of